AmirYunus/IS6751_project_arxiv_classifier/report_document/report.md

 #### Word Cloud Visualisation

 ### N-Gram Analysis

+The n-gram analysis reveals distinctive linguistic patterns across scientific disciplines, highlighting key methodologies, tools, and research focuses.
+Common bi-grams and tri-grams provide insights into the characteristic terminology and conceptual frameworks used in each field.
+For example, physics papers frequently use phrases related to experimental methods ("monte carlo simulations"), theoretical concepts ("quantum field theory"), and physical phenomena ("magnetic field").
+Economics papers show frequent use of analytical terms ("treatment effects") and economic concepts ("economic growth").
+Quantitative biology demonstrates strong focus on biological systems ("gene expression") and computational methods ("neural networks").

+For detailed n-gram frequency tables and analysis across all scientific disciplines, please refer to Appendix I.

 N-gram analysis provides deeper insights into how words are commonly used together in scientific texts across different fields.
 By examining frequent word combinations (2-grams, 3-grams, and 4-grams), we can better understand the key concepts, methodologies, and research focuses within each discipline.
 This analysis reveals common phrases and terminology that characterize the discourse in each field.
 Below, we present the most frequent n-grams for each scientific category, starting with Physics.

 #### Physics